ishehadeh/smp/report/progress.typ

 The syntax was taken from Rust@rust, TypeScript@ts has a similar binding syntax.
 We prefer this syntax over the C type-first declarations because it clearly defines when an variable is declared.
 Furthermore, because type names are arbitrary, they may be difficult for humans to parse.
 Thus, we precede every type with ':' throughout the language.

 === Numbers
+Number types in Howlite are expressed as an inclusive range.
+The integers in this range must be representable in at most two registers on the target machine.
-Number types in Howlite are expressed as an inclusive range. `i` may be `0`, `255` or any integer between the two:
+`i` may be `0`, `255` or any integer between the two:
 ```
 let i: 0..255 = 127;
 ```

 Integer literals support radix prefixes: `0x` (hexadecimal), `0b` (binary), `0o` (octal).
-Numbers may also include underscores as seperators.
+Numbers may also include underscores as separators.
 This syntax was mostly lifted from Rust@rust, although there are a number of languages with similar integer literals.

-There are two builtin IEEE-754 floating point types, `float32` and `float64`.
+There are two built-in EEE-754 floating point types, `float32` and `float64`.
 Float literal syntax is identical to C.

 === Null
 The `null` type has a single value called `null`.